karlynws/Module1homework/README.md

 Part 3 - Above and Beyond

-In ContentView, lines 1 and 2 show the definition of *State__ Property__.
+In ContentView, lines 1 and 2 show the definition of *Stored__ Property__.
 In ContentView, line 3 shows the definition of a      *private__  Property__.
 In ContentView, line 4 shows the definition of a     computed__ Property_.
-In ContentView, line 5 shows an   instance__ of Game calling the game__ points.
+In ContentView, line 5 shows an   instance__ of Game calling the method__ points.
 In ContentView, line 6 is the definition of the Method__  doSomethingWithCounter().
-In Game, lines a, b, and c show the definition of   simple__ data__.
+In Game, lines a, b, and c show the definition of   stored property__.
-In Game, line d is the definition of the   game__ points(sliderValue: Int).
+In Game, line d is the definition of the   method__ points(sliderValue: Int).
 Lines 3, a, b, and c are the   Struct__ Properties__ and lines 6 and d are the   methods__ of the structs.